sarthakkalia/titanic-survival-prediction-Bagging-technique/README.md

 python application.py
 ~~~
 ## Model Evaluation:
-The model uses three classifier techniques.
-Which one is giving best this one is picked.
+The model uses three classifier techniques; Out of which the best one is selected.(Random Forest Classifier)
   Decision Tree Classifier
   Bagging Classifier
   Random Forest Classifier